BP profit outstrips forecasts, lifted by higher oil output

 BP’s underlying replacement cost profit, the company’s definition of net income, reached $2.8 billion in the second quarter, exceeding a company-provided forecast of $2.46 billion.

-The results beat expectations for ten quarters in a row, analysts at Bernstein said.
+The results beat expectations for 10 quarters in a row, analysts at Bernstein said.

-“Strong volume growth from accretive barrels and seamless execution remains underappreciated,” Bernstein which has an “outperform” recommendation on the stock.
+“Strong volume growth from accretive barrels and seamless execution remains underappreciated,” said Bernstein, which has an “outperform” recommendation on the stock.

 The company’s operating cash flow recovered to $6.8 billion in the quarter from $5.3 billion in the previous quarter as a result of a one-off working capital release.